RRFayad/node-ztm/README.md

   2. Wrap Up Cookie with Passport

-  - Set up serializeUser and deserializeUser methods (before the app runs)
+  - Set up serializeUser() and deserializeUser() methods (before the app runs)
   - In the google/callback options - set sessoin to true (default)
   - Add passport session MW right after the initialization
     ```
     app.use(passport.initialize());
     app.use(passport.session()); // Configs the sessions: Authentications the session, config the serializeUser and deserializeUser logic etc
     ```
-  -
+    Now we can see we got a cookie when logged in

+  3. Define the scope of my cookie => Updating mu serializeUser() and deserializeUser() logic

 - Notes